two herons swirling

 robin redbreast chirps

-sketched amongst the twigs
+shadows amongst the twigs

 the dark shapes of roosting birds